Social Insurance Essentials for Hiring in China

 Calculated January 2023

-See the difference between Guangzhou and Tianjin.
-There are differences across China like this, and the rates are subject to change, so you must seek professional advice to ensure you are paying the right amount.
+There are variations like this across China, and the rates are subject to change, so you should seek professional advice to ensure you are paying the correct amount.
+For personalized support in calculating social insurance costs for the city and salary you plan to hire for, check out our Salary Calculator.

-Along with the overview and calculations, remember these key points:
+Along with the overview and calculations, keep these key points in mind:

-• Some cities have caps – for example, Tianjin currently has a social insurance calculation salary cap of 22,434 rmb, so for any salary above this – the social insurance premium would not increase.
+• Some cities have salary caps for social insurance calculations.
+For example, Tianjin currently has a cap of 22,434 yuan.
+Salaries above this cap will not increase the premium.

-• You cannot pay Social Insurance in a city where you are not incorporated.
+• You cannot pay social insurance in a city where your company is not incorporated.

-• The rate and salary caps change regularly, so you must check this.
+• Rates and salary caps change regularly, so it’s essential to check for updates.

 • The state can alter the housing fund rate.

-• A general rule of thumb (n.b, not a specific policy) is that social insurance rates tend to be higher in cities where average salaries are lower.
-Beijing is a notable exception, where social insurance rates and wages are high.
+• As a general rule (though not a strict policy), social insurance rates tend to be higher in cities where average salaries are lower.
+Beijing is an exception, with both high social insurance rates and wages.

 Benjamin King